jobedev95/devops24/examinations/04/README.md

 How can we make the web server start with an addition of just one line to the playbook above?

+**ANSWER:**
+The line that needs to be added is `state: started` under the `ansible.builtin.service` module to make sure  the nginx service is started.

 # QUESTION B

 You make have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.

 What does this accomplish?

+**ANSWER:**
+By adding `become: true` at the beginning of the playbook the privileged execution is applied to all tasks, as opposed to being applied to individual tasks only.

 # QUESTION C